 The Company is not currently in the production stage and generally utilizes suppliers for outside development and engineering support.
-The Company does not believe that there is any significant supplier concentration risk as of March 31, 2022 and December 31, 2021.
+The Company does not believe that there is any significant supplier concentration risk as of June 30, 2022 and December 31, 2021.

-Cash and Cash Equivalents and Restricted Cash
+Cash and Cash Equivalents, Restricted Cash and Short-term Investments

-The Company considers all highly liquid investments purchased with a remaining maturity of three months or less to be cash equivalents.
-Additionally, the Company considers investments in money market funds with a floating net asset value to be cash equivalents.
-As of March 31, 2022 and December 31, 2021, the Company had \$18.3 million and \$21.9 million of unrestricted cash and cash equivalents.
+The Company considers its bank accounts and all highly liquid investments that are both readily convertible to cash with minimal risk of changes in value due to changes in interest rates, to be cash equivalents.
+As of June 30, 2022 and December 31, 2021, the Company had \$5.6 million and \$21.9 million of cash and cash equivalents.

-In addition, the Company had \$126,489 and \$50,000 in restricted cash as of March 31, 2022 and December 31, 2021, respectively, which is reported separately as current assets on the consolidated balance sheet.
-The Company's restricted cash consists of cash not available for immediate use that the Company is obligated to maintain in accordance with the terms of its credit card spending arrangement and a letter of credit for its lease agreement.
+In addition, as of June 30, 2022 and December 31, 2021, the Company had \$50,000 in restricted cash reported separately as current assets on its consolidated balance sheets.
+The Company's restricted cash consists of cash that the Company is obligated to maintain in accordance with the terms of its credit card spending arrangement.